 It's all about the students and learning.

 We all know this, we all say this, but we don't always act as if this is the case.
 At least, I know I don't.
 Pressures from schedules and expectations from others make it far too easy for me to slip into a mind set of "I need to get this done." rather than stopping and asking, "Is this really best for my students?"
 Thus one of my goals for the upcoming school year is to be an advocate for my students.
 When decisions are to be made regarding curriculum or events I will ask myself first - "How will this impact students?
 How will it affect their learning?
 Their voice?"
+When I slip (as I know I will!)
+I intend to go back and revisit the following:

 12 Most Important Things to Know About Kids Today, Angela Maiers